Honors & Awards

 Hooper finished fourth at state in the long jump in 2009 with a leap of 17-3.
 She also finished fifth in the 200 with a time of 26.49.

 In 2008, Hooper was the state runner-up in the long jump when she soared 18-2.
 She also finished second in the state in the long jump as a freshman in 2007.

 Academically, Hooper ranked in the top 10 percent of her high school class with a weighted GPA of better than 4.7.
 She was a three-time academic all-state selection in both basketball and volleyball.
 She was a member of the National Honor Society and volunteered on behalf of a canned food drive, breast cancer awareness outreach, an elementary after-school program and the Special Olympics.

-Jordan is the daughter of Brian and Jodene Hooper, and has one brother, Kyle, who is a freshman football player at Chadron State in 2012-13.
+Jordan is the daughter of Brian and Jodene Hooper, and has one brother, Kyle, who is a redshirt freshman wide receiver at Chadron State in 2013.
 Jordan was born in Alliance on Feb.
 20, 1992.
 Her family home is approximately 45 minutes northeast of Alliance.
 Her father is a fourth-generation rancher with 7,000 acres of land in Sheridan County.
-Hooper is a psychology major and earned academic All-Big Ten honors in 2012.
-She earned a spot on the Nebraska Scholar-Athlete Honor Roll in the spring of 2012, and was a two-time Big 12 Commissioner's Honor Roll selection in 2010-11.
+Hooper is a psychology major and earned academic All-Big Ten honors in 2012 and 2013.
+She is a three-time Nebraska Scholar-Athlete Honor Roll selection, and was a two-time Big 12 Commissioner's Honor Roll pick in 2010-11.